-% of Network
+Percentage of Network

 What data is in this chart?
-Organizational data from the social network analysis where nodes were cate- gorized by their "organizational type" What do we learn from this chart?
-"Community-based organizations" are the largest percentage of organiza- tions in the network by type (23%) and often have few paid staff and small budgets (see Figure 4).
+Percentage of the network based on "organizational type" What do we learn from this chart?
+"Community-based organizations" are the largest percentage of organizations in the network by type (23%) and often have few paid staff and small budgets (see Figure 4).
 Regional NGOs represent 13% of the network.
-Exam- ples of regional NGOs include the Hill Country Alliance and Greater Edwards Aquifer Alliance.
+Examples of regional NGOs include the Hill Country Alliance and Greater Edwards Aquifer Alliance.
 Land trusts make up 5% of the organizations and play a key role in on-the-ground activity.
 Key Interpretation Organizational diversity and richness is an important characteristic of a healthy network.
-We see that in the overall network structure.
+We see diversity in this network.